-Nealia McCracken brings an incredible amount of experience and passion to Saddlebred Rescue, Inc. She began as an amateur owner of American Saddlebreds before opening North Wind Stables in 1985 in Illinois, later moving the operation to New Jersey.
-Nealia has trained many successful riders at all levels, from local and state champions to national and World’s Champions in Equitation, Pleasure Performance and Driving.
+Nealia brings an incredible amount of experience and passion to Saddlebred Rescue, Inc. She began as an amateur owner of American Saddlebreds before opening North Wind Stables in 1985 in Illinois, and then later, moving the operation to New Jersey.
+Nealia has trained many successful riders at all levels, from local and state champions to National and World Champions in Equitation, Pleasure Performance and Driving.
 She is also known as one of the most successful trainers of American Saddlebreds for the Western Pleasure division.

-In 2009, after many years in International and Corporate Banking, Mark assumed the position of president position at the rescue, taking over from Christy Parker.
-He oversees fundraising, administration and compliance along with the rescue's attorney and accountants.
+In 2009, after many years in International and Corporate Banking, Mark assumed the position of President at Saddlebred Rescue, taking over for Christy Parker.
+If Nealia is the face of Saddlebred Rescue, Mark is the backbone.
+All the back office, and behind the scenes work gets accomplished because Mark does it.
+He oversees fundraising, administration and compliance along with being the liaison to the rescue’s attorney and accountants.